GIBueno25/Project-2/README.md

 1. Is there a correlation between a song's features and it's popularity?
 2. What feature has the highest importance in a song's popularity?
-3. Predict a song's popularity based on a set of features.
+3. How accurately can a song's popularity be predicted based on its features?

 ### Instructions